 If you want to do even more to help our little native pollinators, you can also purchase a hive with 5, 000 bees!

 " The children get to see firsthand - actually observe the native bees.
 It's great.
 Developing school community spirit.
 They have to learn to be responsible in looking after the hive.”

 - Teacher Jason Everett

-These Native Bees are perfect for backyards and garden pollination, and are virtually guaranteed to increase your veggie patch production!
+These Native Bees are perfect for backyards and garden pollination, and can help to increase your veggie patch production!
 However, you do not need to have a huge garden with large amounts of flowering plants, as these bees will fly up to 500m away.
 Infact, there are people keeping bush bees on the 30th floors of apartments!

 Native bush bees have proven to be productive pollinators of many crops and other plants.
 Plants that have been found to be benefited most include Mangoes, Avocados, Watermelons, Blueberries, Lychees and Macadamias.
 Stingless bees are actually better pollinators for some of these plants than honey bees!
 If you are a crop grower, and are interested in how having patches of natural forest alongside plantations can significantly increase yields, or how to rent/purchase hives in commercial quantities, please contact us.

 Sydney, NSW, Australia